Inspecting Server Certificate

 You can still extract certificate data through the certificate details window.

-A trivial use-case for the expiring warning is to prepare the update of the certificates on your servers before their expiration.
+A trivial use-case for the expiring warning is to prepare the update of the certificates on your servers before expiration.

 Certificate Errors

-If you change the certificate error handling (by enabling HTTPS > Ignore server certificate errors), then the note in the Response Inspector will remind you that the error is ignored.
+If you change the certificate error handling (by enabling HTTPS > Ignore server certificate errors), the note in the Response Inspector will remind you that the error is ignored.

 A typical use case for the Ignore server certificate errors option will be certificate validation errors on macOS while trying to access